 The citadel city of Obidos is surrounded by a crenelated wall, and boasts a medieval maze of whitewashed homes adorned with flower boxes, hanging vines and accents of cobalt blue and dandelion yellow paint.
 It serves as both a tourist’s historical theme park inside the old city walls, as well as a small outer town that houses most of the inhabitants.
 One of the most popular times to visit is in July, when the town hosts the Medieval Festival.
 A mere hour from Lisbon, Obidos is an easy and worthwhile trip.

-This coastal town is about 45 minutes by car or commuter train from Lisbon.
-It has long been a center for marine science, with labs dating back to 1896 and commissioned by the reigning king, Carlos I. During that time, it was the summer home for the Royal family, and today is a popular tourism destination for anyone who loves the beach and the water.
+This coastal town has long been a center for marine science, with labs dating back to 1896 and commissioned by the reigning king, Carlos I. During that time, it was the summer home for the Royal family, and today is a popular tourism destination for anyone who loves the beach and the water.
 Cascais offers several beaches to explore, a great marina, ruins of the royal castle, art and sea museums, and the marine lab.
 Commuter trains run all day, though there are lots of great places to stay for those who want to spend a little longer here.

 Whether visitors spend a day or a week here, they will discover that the magic of Sintra’s mountaintop pastel-hued castles and verdant gardens is straight out of a storybook.
 Many consider this the most important day trip from Lisbon.
 It is an incredible blend of the ruins of clifftop Moorish castle, colorful ancient mansions, Celtic dedications to the moon god, impeccable gardens, and a millennium of history and romance.
 Sintra’s star attraction however is Pena’s Palace, a fantastical castle reminiscent of Germany’s Neuschnwanstein.
 History buffs will love the dozens of buildings and monuments that encompass many different cultures and architectural styles, and others will love the beautiful landscaping and extraordinary food and music opportunities that have blossomed in this fairy tale town.